Thespyinthehole/EasyLexer/README.md

 You are now ready to set up your lexer, which can be create by doing `EasyLexer [variable name]`.

 ### Defining valid token
-A token requires 2 parts in order to be created, an integer(which is both it's ID and priority) and a regex string that defines the token.
+A token requires 2 parts in order to be created, an integer(which is both its ID and priority) and a regex string that defines the token.

 The most readable way of defining the IDs for the tokens is to use an enum.
 For example: